-- When the pancreas does not produce any insulin.
+- Your pancreas doesn't make any insulin.

-- When the pancreas produces very little insulin.
+- Your pancreas makes very little insulin.

-Health Risk Factors for Type 2 Diabetes
+Risk Factors for Type 2 Diabetes

 - High blood pressure